bikexberlin/attension/index.md

 “Does the tour cost anything?”
 The tour is free of charge, there are no costs for the tour or the luggage transport.

-"I have a question!?"", join our Telegram Group: https://t.me/+VUv2dQbU44ZmN2Vi](https://t.me/+67SB0Rqc5UcwMzEy, there we can answer questions and clarify details.
+"I have a question!?"", join our Telegram Group: https://t.me/+67SB0Rqc5UcwMzEy , there we can answer questions and clarify details.

 short Version

 "This is all too much text for me!"
 We even thought of you!
 Here's the short version again:

-    Cycling to the At.tension together.
+- Cycling to the At.tension together.
-    We meet Thursday 05.09.24 10:00 am at S-Bhf Oranienburg.
+- We meet Thursday 05.09.24 10:00 am at S-Bhf Oranienburg.
-    The route will be approximatly 87 km long.
+- The route will be approximatly 87 km long.
-    Free luggage transport organized from our side.
+- Free luggage transport organized from our side.
-    If you have any questions please join our Telegram Group: Link or write us via bikex@mail.de
+- If you have any questions please join our Telegram Group: [Link](https://t.me/+67SB0Rqc5UcwMzEy)
+- or write us via bikex@mail.de

 Get going with us!
 We look forward to seeing you.